By Diane Hudson

 By posting your profile and joining groups long before you exit the military, then, when you start your job search, your name will most likely emerge on a Google search.

 Once you have reconnected with people via these media, you can conduct additional networking via email while you are deployed or living abroad.

 Creating your profile and developing an online presence is only part of the online job search strategy.
 You may also consider posting your resume on major or niche job boards; or using these job boards for research to target specific companies and industries of interest.
 You can also post your resumes onto specific company website employment links.

-Finally, you can search for jobs and relocation resources by visiting the Chamber of Commerce and other community websites in the state or city you are targeting to live in when you return to America.
+Finally, you can search for jobs and relocation resources by visiting the Chamber of Commerce and other community and professional websites in the state or city you are targeting to live in when you return to America.